 7. We will write to you within 14 days of receiving your request for a review, confirming our final position on your complaint and explaining our reasons.

-8. If you are still not satisfied, you can contact the Legal Ombudsman about your complaint:
+8. If you are still not satisfied, you can contact the Legal Ombudsman, by post:

 PO Box 6167